jamesaud/earthquake-detector-9000/README.md

 # Installation

-This works with cuda 7.5, because that's what my workstation ran.
+This works with cuda 7.5, because that's what my workstation ran, and required PyTorch version 0.3.x.
+Now, if you upgrade to PyTorch 0.4 or 1.x there are some breaking changes.
+It took around 10 minutes to refactor the code after trying to run on version 0.4.x to work again.

 Have anaconda installed and run the following command: